ciiiii/cloudflare-docker-proxy/README.md

 ## Deploy

-1. fork this project
+1. click the "Deploy With Workers" button
-2. modify the link of the above button to your fork url
+2. follow the instructions to fork and deploy
-3. click the button, you will be redirected to the deploy page
+3. update routes as you requirement

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/ciiiii/cloudflare-docker-proxy)

-## Config tutorial
+## Routes configuration tutorial

 1. use cloudflare worker host: only support proxy one registry
    ```javascript